opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-grafana-alloy-and-grafana-loki.md

 ### Configuring Grafana Alloy for CCE Log Collection
 Create a ConfigMap for Alloy's configuration.
-This is going to be referenced in the Helm values file.
+This will be referenced in the Helm values file.

 ```yaml title="alloy-configmap.yaml"
 apiVersion: v1